-If you’re committed to a career as a qualified systemic psychotherapist then this postgraduate certificate (PG Cert) is your first stepping stone.
-Over two years you’ll study flexibly to fit around your work commitments.
-The course is also for any professional who wants to develop skills in working systemically with individuals, couples and families.
+If you’re committed to a career as a qualified systemic psychotherapist, this postgraduate certificate is your first step.
+Study flexibly over two years, around your work commitments.
+Our course is also for any professional who wants to develop skills in working systemically with individuals, couples and families.

 Our PG Cert is the first two years of a four-year qualification for Family and Systemic Psychotherapy.
 Made up of two modules, our course is accredited by the Association of Family Therapy (AFT), so you can be confident that you’re developing skills that are up-to-date and relevant for a career in family psychotherapy.
 Each module can be studied alone as part of your continued professional development, or they can be combined as you work towards your full training to become a qualified systemic (family) psychotherapist.